biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_grassland/README.md

 - 31435: Assembled species information from grassland EPs (2008-2020) for multidiversity synthesis - January 2023

 **Scripts**
-  - 220726_UpdateGRL_BacteriaPlotsPatch.R
+  - 220726_UpdateGRL_BacteriaPlotsPatch.R:
-This script is not a full update but a fix:
+This script is not a full update but a fix to:
-#1. add two more plots for bacteria 2014 (after a mistake in script 210112_UpdateGRLdataset.R LINE:282)
+#1. add two more plots for bacteria 2014 (after a mistake in script 210112_UpdateGRLdataset.R LINE:282);
-#2. add dung beetles 2014
+#2. add dung beetles 2014; and
 #3. remove protists 2011_2012, OTU names in the 3 regions were not comparable, add one missing plot (SEG16 in 2011)

 --------------------------------------------------------------------------------------------------------------------------